nandinisankarabukta-git/checkout-flow-optimization/README.md

 make report     # Generate summary report
 ```

-This setup mirrors how production-grade data pipelines are managed — modular, consistent, and version-controlled.
+This setup mirrors how production-grade data pipelines are managed: modular, consistent, and version-controlled.

 ### 5) Statistical Analysis and Results